halex5000/ld-articles/LaunchDarkly Nextjs/Using LaunchDarkly with Next.js.md

 Next.js is a React-based framework for full-stack JavaScript development.
 One of the most powerful aspects of Next.js is that it offers tools for rendering content at multiple junctures: at build time; on the server; or on the client.
 It even offers an option for deferred rendering that builds pages only when they are first requested.

-While these options add a lot of power, they can also create some confusion when trying to integrate tools like LaunchDarkly.
+While these options add a lot of power, they can also create some confusion when trying to integrate LaunchDarkly.
 Which library do I need?
 Where do I import and configure it?
 How do I use it once it is set up?
 In this tutorial, we'll answer these questions for all the various types of integrations Next.js offers.

 ## Rendering Options in Next.js